isofinly/RetLang/README.md

 Due to simplistic nature of the language, support for imports and external gadgets is not planned.

+Currently address space size is limited by constant defined at compiled time.

 ## Targets

 - Any target that is supported by C